nanu2000/TaskListCreator/README.md

 # TaskListCreator
-## Just a simple 2 day project built with Vanilla Javascript and PHP.
+## Just a simple 2 day project built with Vanilla Javascript.

 The code for this project is fairly decent, I cannot say it's the best quality, but I do plan to refactor some of it.

+####NOTE:
+Some computers and text editors may not keep horizontal alignment!

 ### The most complicated part of this project was to make it copy and pastable without losing horizontal or vertical alignment.